Visual Vibration Tomography: Estimating Interior Material Properties from Monocular Video: Background

 We begin by setting up a simplified version of the inverse problem.
 Assuming we perfectly measure all modes $u$ and frequencies $\omega$, then by Eq.~\ref{eq:geip}, we have the following minimization problem: where $U$ is the matrix whose columns are modes $u$, and $\Lambda$ is the diagonal matrix containing eigenvalues $\omega^2$.
 For a known geometry, this is a convex problem with respect to $K$ and $M$.
 However, Eq.~\ref{eq:opt_K_M} requires that we have access to all 3D modes and frequencies.
 In contrast, we will be working with experimentally-observed, image-space modes, incurring the following challenges: \begin{enumerate} \itemsep-0.1em \item \textit{Unseen degrees of freedom (DOFs).} We typically only observe a fraction of an object.
 For example, when observing a 3D cube with a monocular camera, one can see at most three of its sides, projected onto two directions of motion.
 Consider an 8x8x8 cubic mesh, which has $(8+1)^3=729$ vertices.
 With three directions of motion, it has $3\times 729=2187$ total DOFs.
 But a single monocular view of three sides of the cube can only observe $217$ vertices, moving in two directions of motion, amounting to $2\times 217=434$ image-space DOFs.
 This alone limits us to observing {\it fewer than 20\%} of the full-field DOFs for an 8x8x8 cube. \item \textit{Unseen modes.} Theoretically, for discrete meshes, there are as many modes as there are DOFs.
 However, we can only capture modes at frequencies below the Nyquist sampling rate of the camera, which is $\text{FPS}/ 2$. \item \textit{Noise.} Aside from camera noise, there is noise from motion extraction, particularly in non-textured regions. \end{enumerate}

-As a consequence of having limited numerical data, the problem of solving for $K$ and $M$ (Eq.~\ref{eq:opt_K_M}) is ill-posed.\footnote{For a known geometry and complete mode and eigenvalue information, $K$ and $M$ are fully determined up to a scaling factor.} As Fig.~\ref{fig:matrices} shows, observed data typically accounts for only a tiny fraction of the full matrices involved.
+Due to limited data, the problem of solving for $K$ and $M$ (Eq.~\ref{eq:opt_K_M}) is ill-posed.\footnote{For a known geometry and complete mode and eigenvalue information, $K$ and $M$ are fully determined up to a scaling factor.} As Fig.~\ref{fig:matrices} shows, observed data typically accounts for a tiny fraction of the matrices involved.